simonspa/corryvreckan/src/modules/Clicpix2Correlator/README.md

 **Status**: Functional

 #### Description
-This algorithm makes plots of the correlations in X and Y for angles between 0 and 2pi in steps of 0.6 radians.
+This module makes plots of the correlations in X and Y for angles between 0 and 2pi in steps of 0.6 radians.

 #### Parameters
 * `DUT`: Name of the DUT plane.